 Consenting to Medical Treatment as a Minor

-Any minor who is either in the military or 16 years old and living apart from one's parents (and thus eligible for emancipation) may consent to medical treatment.
-However, all minors in Texas may consent to treatment pertaining to pregnancy, drug or alcohol abuse, or infectious diseases.
+Any minor who is either in the military or 16 years old and living apart from their parents may consent to medical treatment.
+However, all minors in Texas may consent to treatments related to pregnancy, drug or alcohol abuse, or infectious diseases.